-Our fisheries biologist can almost always develop a pond management plan to help you reach your goals.
 However, it gets a little tricky if your goals aren't appropriate for the size of your pond or lake.
-So, in this blog, we wanted to talk about the concept of right-sized expectations based on water body size and profile.
+Private pond owners should have a concept of the right-sized expectations based on the water body size and profile.

 Right-sized Expectations for Your Bass Fishery